OutpostRyan/legalmattic/Terms of Service/WordPress.com/EN-Terms-of-Service.md

 ## The Gist
 We (the [folks at Outpost](http://outpost.pub)) are on a mission to help indie publishers thrive, but without the compromises that come with having to please investors.

 Outpost is a paid service, designed to give you as much control and ownership over your publication as possible while providing excellent editorial tools.
-However, since we power your site and/or editorial tools, we ask you to be responsible in what you publish.
+However, since we power some of your editorial tools and some sites' websits, we ask you to be responsible in what you publish.
 In particular, make sure that none of the prohibited items listed below appear on your site, or are linked to from your site (things like spam, viruses, or hate content).

 We love helping indie publishers, from multi-person publications knocking out daily news stories to labor-of-love personal sites.
-We provide high quality service to membership-driven publishers, and we want to work with quality publications of most stripes.
+We provide high-quality service to membership-driven publishers, and we want to work with quality publications of most stripes.

 But there are some kinds of publications we have no interest in supporting.

-Here's a list of the kinds of sites banned from using Outpost: Scraper sites, automated blogs, SEO blogs that are focussed on manipulating Google, affiliate marketing blogs promoting get-rich schemes or unproven health-supplements, and sites promoting pirated intellectual property or trafficking in stolen passwords.
+Here's a list of the kinds of sites banned from using Outpost: Scraper sites, automated blogs, SEO blogs that are focussed on manipulating Google, affiliate marketing blogs promoting get-rich schemes or unproven health supplements, and sites promoting pirated intellectual property or trafficking in stolen passwords.

 Honestly, Outpost's not going to be great for those kinds of sites anyway.

 Outpost's founder is a former journalist, and we encourage those who dig up dirt, challenge the powerful, look to change the world for better, and make good trouble.
 We believe strongly in journalism, the First Amendment, and in writing that makes people reconsider their beliefs and that make them think.
 We're also a great home for those who just want to express themselves, or speak to their communities.

 But we've got a no-asshole policy and a general conduct policy (see below).
 Life's too short to work with assholes.
-The internet is a big place, assholes can go someplace else.
+The internet is a big place — assholes can go someplace else.

 We also have no interest in working with publishers that dox people, direct hate or derision towards marginalized groups, or encourage or subtly encourage brigading private individuals and other publishers.

 We also know that there are folks who like to read a terms of service agreement and try to stay just this side of the line on it, while still violating its spirit.
 Every forum moderator knows the type.
 That's why we have a general conduct rule; if you're that kind of person, you'll get booted.
 Hopefully, that's enough to keep those folks away in the first place.

 That said, we don't want to ever have to kick anyone off Outpost.
 The goal in this Terms of Service is to be very clear about who's a good fit and who isn't.
-If you like to play footsie with discredited "race" science, think it's clever to put up pictures of trans people without their consent and claim you are protecting lesbians, or traffic in white grievance politics/alt-right light fascism, find another service.
+If you like think it's clever to put up pictures of trans people without their consent and claim you are protecting lesbians, or traffic in fascism or ultra-nationalism, find another service.
 There's plenty of them.
 This won't be a good home for you.

-If you see abusive content on an Outpost-powered site, please notify us with relevant details at abuse@outpost.pub.
+If you do see abusive content on an Outpost-powered site, please notify us with relevant details at abuse@outpost.pub.

 Please be aware, however, Outpost will not engage with or be swayed by bad faith attempts to silence Outpost publishers.
 Outpost will, at its discretion, ignore such attempts or actively fight them.
 Outpost also has no tolerance for those who threaten or harrass Outpost publishers.
 Outpost will use all technical and legal means necessary to protect our publishers from threats and harrassment.